-Our verandahs enjoy beautiful scenic views, and you can visit our on-site Observatory where there is a telescope provided for you to gaze at the spectacular starry night skies.
+Our verandahs enjoy beautiful scenic views.
 During your stay, you’ll get to experience glorious sunrises, lingering sunsets, and long sunny days that showcase the true Australian outback.

 The O’Sullivan family has been a part of the Pine Plains area for over 120 years.
 Feel free to chat to us you would like to know more about the flora and fauna of the local area, as well as plenty of available bush hikes and driving tracks to explore the Mallee.
 View Our Image Gallery